deng-xinran/deng-xinran.github.io/content/authors/admin/_index.md

 ## About Me

 I am an AI researcher and engineer with hands-on experience in developing machine learning pipelines for computer vision and 3D point cloud processing.
 My recent work involves building Python-based tools using OpenCV, scikit-learn, and deep learning frameworks to extract structural features and optimize data workflows.
 I’m passionate about bridging AI theory with practical applications, and I enjoy solving real-world problems through predictive modeling and generative techniques.

-With a background in industrial visual inspection and academic research, I’m actively seeking AI-focused roles where I can contribute to model development, data processing, and prototyping of innovative solutions.
-I also explore side projects involving front-end tools to stay creative and full-stack aware.